reubenharry/haskell-docs/docs/docs/basics/types.md

    "any type" really means *any* type.
 That includes `Bool`, `Int`, `Text`, `[Bool]`, `[(Bool, Int)]`, functions like `(Int -> Bool)` or `(Int -> Int) -> Bool`, custom types you defined (e.g. `ChessPiece`), `Either Bool [Int]`, `IO Int`, and so on.

 !!!
 Tip
-    Polymorphic types are not like `Any` in Python.
+    Universally quantified types are not like `Any` in Python.
 For example, the Boolean negation function `not :: Bool -> Bool` does not also have the type `a -> a`.

     In `forall a. (a, b) -> (b, a)`, both occurrences of `a` must be the same, and both occurrences of `b` must be the same. so `(Bool, Int) -> (Int, Bool)` or `(Text, Double) -> (Double, Text)`, but not `(Bool, Int) -> (Double, Text)`.